scraggo/scraggo.github.io/_posts/2019-03-22-custom-type-checking-isnan.md

 }
 ```

+I unknowingly put a bug in my app.
+Can you spot it?

+...

+It's in the 3rd `if` statement.

-This caused a bug in my app.
-It caught anything that wasn't an 'array' or 'null' and decided it was NaN!
-I never returned objects, strings, numbers, etc.
+Basically, the function took anything that wasn't an 'array' or 'null' and decided it was 'NaN'!
+The function never made it to the final return line, so I wasn't getting 'object', 'string', 'number', etc like I expected.

-When I discovered what it was returning, I quickly wrote tests:
+When I discovered the issue, I wrote tests.
+(Yet another example of why tests are important.)

 ```js
 describe("getType", () => {